 Risk warning: Spread betting, FX and CFD trading carries a high level of risk to your capital and you can lose more than your initial deposit.
 These trading products may not be suitable for all investors so seek independent advice.
 View full risk warning

-Jonathan is a dealer at Capital Spreads.
-Having started his career in the city trading interest rate and bond derivatives in 2005, he then entered the spread betting and CFD industry in 2007 by joining the dealing desk at City Credit Capital.
-After successfully managing multiple asset risk books across the European, US and Asian time zones throughout the height of the financial crisis, he then took that experience to Capital Spreads in 2010.
+Jonathan is also a dealer at Capital Spreads.
+Having started his career in the City trading interest-rate and bond derivatives in 2005, he entered the spread betting and CFD industry in 2007 by joining the dealing desk at City Credit Capital.
+After successfully managing multiple-asset risk books across the European, US and Asian time zones through the height of the financial crisis, he joined Capital Spreads in 2010.

 This information has been prepared by London Capital Group Ltd (LCG).
 The material on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.

 LCG accepts no responsibility for any use that may be made of these comments and for any consequences that result.